-Artist need not leave the grounds (or the building) in order to frame, crate, and ship their pieces around the world.
+Artists need not leave the grounds (or the building) in order to frame, crate, and ship their pieces around the world.

 Walk into the lobby, and its opulent beauty will stun you.
 The theater still houses its original light board and an intricate organ, identical to the one that played during silent films in the ‘30’s.
 This one came “in pieces” from an old movie theater in California.
 “It took eleven years to put together – like a jigsaw puzzle,” said one docent.
 Tours can be arranged through the office for now.

 “Coffee is one of the most complex fruits known to man,” says Clifton.
 “The coffee ‘bean’ is actually a seed with 1,200 chemical compounds.”
 ModCup uses only fresh beans, does not roast to a crisp, and will only make coffee with beans up to two weeks after roasting.
 “After 14 days, coffee beans go stale.
 Most people have been doing it all wrong.”

-Best Places to Eat in Jersey City
+Best Places to Eat and Stay in Jersey City

-EAT: Razza Pizza Artigianale.
 I’ve never met a man so euphoric, so PhD scholarly, about yeast and bread as Dan Richer, owner of the Jersey City pizza joint, Razza.
 He has a habit of carrying around a tub of warm, frothy dough to showcase his proprietary yeast blend, revealing his passionate obsession with all things naturally leavened.
 Passion, of course, doesn’t always translate into excellence.
 But in this case it does.

-I cannot even begin to describe the incredible mouth-feel of Dan’s beloved bread.
-All I can say is that it is worth the $4 per portion cost (comes with “handmade cultured butter from grass-fed Lancaster PA cows”) and then some.
-One bite of the crust that crumbles without the need to gnaw, and the warm, chewy, yeasty center and I was hooked – hooked enough to rethink my order of pizza and request another few slices of bread.
+I cannot even begin to describe the incredible taste of Dan’s beloved bread.
+All I can say is that it is worth the cost (comes with “handmade cultured butter from grass-fed Lancaster PA cows”) and then some.
+One bite of the crust that crumbles without the need to gnaw, and the warm, chewy, yeasty center and I was hooked.
+Hooked enough to rethink my order of pizza and request another few slices of bread.

 Stay right on the pier with unparalleled views of lower Manhattan, especially from the chic restaurant/lounge, Vue.
 Rooms are Hyatt fine, with updated cloudlike bedding and granite counter bathrooms.
 Rates start at $230 per night.